Sri Lanka on alert for attacks by militants dressed in uniforms

 In India, police said they had raided the homes of three people in the southern state of Kerala, close to Sri Lanka, in connection with their links to Islamic State.
 They did not say if there was any connection to the attacks in Sri Lanka.

-Reporting by Shihar Aneez and Shri Navaratnam; Additional reporting by Sanjeev Miglani in Colombo and Sudarshan Varadhan in New Delhi; writing by Alexandra Ulmer; Editing by Raju Gopalakrishnan and Nick Macfie
+Reporting by Ranga Srilal and Shri Navaratnam; Additional reporting by Shihar Aneez and Sanjeev Miglani in Colombo and Sudarshan Varadhan in New Delhi; writing by Alexandra Ulmer; Editing by Raju Gopalakrishnan and Nick Macfie